datawithjasmine/database_creation_and_query/README.md

 - Project Overview
 - Limitations
 - Future Implementations
 - Use Case
+- Updates

 ### Project Overview

-This python script allows users to query data from a table, created from a database.
+This python program allows users to query data from a table, created from a database.
 You can query as much as you want and even export the queried data into an Excel file for further analysis and even visualization.

 ### Limitations